sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 ---
-title: SAP HANA Service, access a classic schema from SAP Web IDE Full-stack
+title: Access a Classic Schema from SAP Web IDE Full-Stack with the SAP HANA Service
-description: Access data in a plain or replicated schema from an HDI Container
+description: Access data in a plain or replicated schema from an HDI container.
 auto_validation: true
 time: 40
 tags: [tutorial>beginner, products>sap-hana, products>sap-cloud-platform\,-sap-hana-service]